adamgreenough/ava/docs/_coverpage.md

-<h1>Ava CMS ✨</h1>
+<h1>Ava CMS</h1>

- > A friendly, flat-file CMS for bespoke personal websites, blogs and more.
+ > A friendly, flexible, flat-file PHP-based CMS for bespoke personal websites, blogs and more.

 <div class="feature-grid">